 - Any kinds of battery charges, laundry service, phone calls and hot shower during the trekking.

-- Personal trekking equipments and Clothing.
+- Personal trekking equipment and Clothing.

-- Personal nature expenses, any drinks and bar bills
+- Personal nature expenses, any drinks and bar bills.

 - Your travel insurance (it is mandatory in case of emergency).